We're here for you through COVID-19 and beyond

 Is the vaccine safe and effective?

-- All emergency-approved COVID-19 vaccines had large-scale clinical trials.
+- All COVID-19 vaccines had large-scale clinical trials.
 Tens of thousands of people received the vaccines during these trials — far more participants than were tested in most trials.

 - Trial participants came from a range of diverse backgrounds.